- Majors and Degrees

 - Fundamental Genetics

-- General Physiology (and Laboratory)
+- Human Anatomy and Physiology (and laboratories)

-- Organic Chemistry I (and Laboratory)
+- Organic Chemistry I (and laboratory)

-- Organic Chemistry II (and Laboratory)
+- Organic Chemistry II (and laboratory)

 - CVT Training